Alejogb1/job-board/blog-data/how-can-word-frequency-be-counted-in-a-sentence.md

 id: "how-can-word-frequency-be-counted-in-a-sentence"
 ---

-Okay, let's tackle this.
-I've seen variations of this problem countless times, often buried within more complex natural language processing pipelines.
+,  I've seen variations of this problem countless times, often buried within more complex natural language processing pipelines.
 Counting word frequencies in a sentence sounds simple on the surface, but a few nuances need addressing for a robust and accurate implementation.
 From my experience working on large-scale text analysis projects, I've learned that how you handle preprocessing and edge cases is critical.

 Let’s break down the core aspects.
 The essential objective is to take a string of text, identify the individual words, and then tally how many times each unique word appears.
 This process involves several steps: tokenization, cleaning, and frequency calculation.
 We’ll look at each of these in detail and then go through some practical code examples.